 Comment: Everett has an obligation at all times to seek best price and best execution on all trades.
 Everett may direct new client trades exclusively through Scott Company as long as Everett receives best price and execution on the trades or receives a written statement from new clients that she is not to seek best price and execution and that they are aware of the consequence for their accounts.
-Everett may trade other accounts through Scott as a reward for directing clients to Everett only if the accounts receive best price and execution and the practice is disclosed to the accounts.
+Everett may trade other accounts through Scott as a reward for directing clients to Everett only if the accounts.
 Because Everett does not disclose the directed trading, Everett has violated Standard III(A).